 Glass launches the first direct-to-permaweb feature film, monetized by Solana

 The first Glass feature film proves the protocol can both support long-form content and top, award-winning talent.
-Cabourg was awarded the 2020 Hip-Hop Film Festival Audience Choice award and is the debut from director Orlando “Dito” Gil.
+Cabourg was awarded the 2020 Hip-Hop Film Festival Audience Choice award and is the debut from directors Orlando “Dito” Gil and Teo Marinakis, who was also the co-writer, cinematographer and co-editor of the film.
 In this article we look at the film’s premise, its monetization mechanism, and the technology that makes it all possible.

 Set in a grand, imposing villa in Cabourg, Normandy, the film follows a group of New York hip-hop artists and their manager stopping through on a leg of their European tour.
 The non-linear story and unsettling ambience has the viewer questioning which of the ominous events Cabourg foreshadows are a result of manic hallucination, cabin fever, frayed tensions between the cast, or the actions of the house’s suspicious groundskeeper.